lrbsantos/nicetry/README.md

 # NiceTry
-A Python type for the classic try-except statement that allows a more object-oriented and functional approach to handle exceptions.
+A Python type for the classic try-except statement that allows a more functional and declarative approach to handle exceptions.

 Inspired by [Scala Try API](https://www.scala-lang.org/api/current/scala/util/Try.html), originally implemented by [Twitter](https://twitter.com/)'s software engineers.